willwin4sure/flash/README.md

 allowing greater flexibility when using UDP.
 For example, the user may want to implement sequence numbers or message acknowledgement/retransmission for important messages.
+Even the initial connection is not guaranteed, and may need to be re-tried if it doesn't succeed.

+Since the connections are assumed to be disconnected after a few seconds of no received messages, you may also want to implement some sort of heartbeat protocol if there aren't constant transmissions in normal use.

 ## How to Develop

 You need C++, CMake, and [Boost](https://www.boost.org/).

-If you are on a VSCode environment with the CMake extension, I would recommend adding the path to your Boost library path to the CMake configuration settings.
+If you are on a VSCode environment with the CMake extension, I would recommend adding the path to your Boost library to the CMake configuration settings.
 You can find this by clicking the cog wheel icon in the CMake extension side bar.